What's happening with the return to office movement?

 3. Misalignment between employer and employee priorities

 While businesses may view RTO as important for collaboration and culture building, employees frequently prioritize work-life balance and mental health instead.
-This discrepancy generates stress, which leads to disengagement and churn.
-Don’t forget that if you’re prioritizing workplace culture and being in-office, the office culture has to support this initiative as well.
+This gap generates stress, which leads to disengagement and churn.
+Don’t forget that if you're prioritizing workplace culture and being in-office, the office culture has to support this initiative as well.
 Having people physically in the office is just the start.

 The work sphere has evolved